USAFA-ECE/ece281-book/_sources/lab/lab2.md

 ### Setup Vivado Project

-Just like in previous ICEs, you will join the assignment, clone your GitHub repository, and run `build.bat`.
+Due to issues with the automated build process in ICE3, we recommend manually creating a Vivado project and then adding the source files manually.

+1. Accept the assignment and clone the newly created repository
+2. Open Vivado
+3. Follow instructions in {ref}`create-new-vivado-project`
+4. Follow instructions in {ref}`manual-add-to-vivado-project` to add everything in `src/hdl/` to your project
+5. Ensure your source hierarchy looks like you expect.

-Edit the file headers as necessary.
+> Edit the file headers as necessary.
+Then commit your changes with git.

 ### Top-level file